-- count while we wait for a tree to grow.
-How many seconds did it take to grow a tree? - ٠ - What can we do to move the forest health meter from red to green?
+- We can grow trees by holding our bodies near to the wall (without touching) and very still.
+Let's count while we wait for a tree to grow.
+How many seconds did it take to grow a tree? - Can you use the rocks and logs to water the trees and fill the ponds at the same time? - What can we do to move the forest health meter from red to green?

-The Edible Schoolyard Garden - Mud Café NC Standards: APL-1, APL-4, LDC-2, CD-5 Visit the Mud Café with your group of students.
+The Edible Schoolyard Garden - Mud Café

+NC Standards: APL-1, APL-4, LDC-2, CD-5

+Visit the Mud Café with your group of students.
 Invite the students to create a mud feast, helping them come up with ideas for what they will prepare.
 Facilitate a conversation about what roles they will play in the café, such as cook, customer, server, or host.